 Hamilton does offer interviews off-campus with alumni in select international locations.
 These interviews provide you with an opportunity to learn more about Hamilton and Hamilton the opportunity to learn more about you, but are not required.
 Most international students are accepted to Hamilton without an interview.

 Each case is different.
 Although Hamilton seeks to enroll well-rounded students, we realize that in many countries extracurricular activities are not a priority.
 If you have been an active member of a club or organization, participated in community service projects, held a job, played sports, etc., please make sure to mention these in your application.
-If you are interested in pursuing athletics or the visual and performing arts at Hamilton, we welcome supplementary materials that follow our guidelines.
+If you are interested in pursuing the visual and performing arts at Hamilton, we welcome supplementary materials that follow our guidelines.